 thimerosal from childhood vaccines in the United States was initiated from 1999 to 2001.

-as exposure to thimerosal during early childhood has decreased.
-Today, all routinely recommended pediatric vaccines
+exposure to thimerosal during early childhood has decreased.
+Today, all routinely recommended pediatric vaccines manufactured

-manufactured for the U.S. market contain no thimerosal or only trace amounts.
-It was gradually replaced by other non
+for the U.S. market contain no thimerosal or only trace amounts.
+It was gradually replaced by other non mercury compounds,

 Autism Lawsuits

-assumed from thimerosal preservatives.
-The parents of a 9-year-old girl with autism said that their accusation that her illness
+from thimerosal preservatives.
+The parents of a 9-year-old girl with autism said that their accusation that her illness was caused

-very pleased with the government's decision," Hannah Poling's father, Dr. Jon Poling, a neurologist in private practice in
+the government's decision," Hannah Poling's father, Dr. Jon Poling, a neurologist in private practice in Athens, Georgia.

-Poling's underlying illness that had predisposed her to symptoms of autism was "significantly aggravated" by the vaccinations
+underlying illness that had predisposed her to symptoms of autism was "significantly aggravated" by the vaccinations she

-she received as a toddler and that her family should therefore be compensated.
-The government has made absolutely no
+received as a toddler and that her family should therefore be compensated.
+The government has made absolutely no statement

-statement indicating that vaccines are a cause of autism," said Dr. Julie Gerberding, director of the Centers for Disease
+indicating that vaccines are a cause of autism," said Dr. Julie Gerberding, director of the Centers for Disease Control and

-Academy of Pediatrics, Institute of Medicine and other prestigious medical organizations maintain there is no known link
+of Pediatrics, Institute of Medicine and other prestigious medical organizations maintain there is no known link between vaccines

-between vaccines and autism.
-Studies published in the New England Journal of Medicine and elsewhere also have found no
+and autism.
+Studies published in the New England Journal of Medicine and elsewhere also have found no link.

 Concerns with Autism and Vaccines

-age because that's simply when children are most vulnerable to infectious diseases and need the added protection.
-Although
+because that's simply when children are most vulnerable to infectious diseases and need the added protection.
+Although some

-some may call it a "one size fits all" approach, the recommended vaccine schedule is flexible, and it does account for
+may call it a "one size fits all" approach, the recommended vaccine schedule is flexible, and it does account for instances when a

-instances when a child should not receive a recommended vaccine or when a recommended vaccine should be delayed.
+child should not receive a recommended vaccine or when a recommended vaccine should be delayed.
+Those decisions,

-Those decisions, however, are best made in consultation with the child's doctor, and parents shouldn't be afraid to discuss
+however, are best made in consultation with the child's doctor, and parents shouldn't be afraid to discuss any concerns.

-rid of the mercury, and this poison invaded their brains and other body organs, producing symptoms that look like autism.
-It
+of the mercury, and this poison invaded their brains and other body organs, producing symptoms that look like autism.
+It has

-has been proven that these children were mercury poisoned, and this fact was first recognized by a devoted group from Safe
+been proven that these children were mercury poisoned, and this fact was first recognized by a devoted group from Safe Minds

 The government has slowly removed mercury from childhood vaccines, yet it’s encouraged to give flu vaccines to children.